arantespp/arantespp.com/posts/zettelkasten/parkinsons-law.md

 ## Notes

 - It stands that "work expands so as to fill the time available for its completion".
-- Currently, it's referred by a mathematical equation describing the rate at which bureaucracies expand over time
+- Currently, it's referred by a mathematical equation describing the rate at which bureaucracies expand over time.
 - Correlated to growth of bureaucracy in a organization or committee.
   1. Officials wants to multiply subordinates, not rivals.
   2. Officials make work for each other. 🤦